MrGentle/Sveltekit-Drizzle-tRPC-Zod-Neon/README.md

-# SvelteKit - Drizzle - tRPC - Neon
+# SvelteKit + Drizzle + tRPC + Zod + Neon

-Everything you need to start developing a modern full stack Svelte Kit project
+Everything you need to start developing a modern full stack Svelte Kit project Planning to add Lucia for auth.

+I suggest using shadcn-svelte for your GUI

 # create-svelte